sifzerda/next-fiction/README.md

-npm install react-big-calendar date-fns npm install react-big-calendar react-dnd react-dnd-html5-backend date-fns Code is in /scenes/page.js.

-npm install fuse.js
+npm install react-big-calendar date-fns npm install react-big-calendar react-dnd react-dnd-html5-backend date-fns Code is in /scenes/page.js. npm install fuse.js

 //===========================================================//

-ADD IDs to pages to find chunks via search (optional)

-- once page content all finished, reIndex with extract-text.js

-Stuff to check:
-- [ ] every page has an index link to comments
-- [x] check all index links work and are correct

-- [ ] change all quote boxes to the blockquote br format
-- [ ] replace tailwind classname's with custom classes, e.g. shorten h2, h3....s to < h3 > and p.... to < p >

 intertext links: